astropy/astropy-APEs/APE21.rst

 date-last-revised: 2023 May 15

-date-accepted: <replace with accepted date>
+date-accepted: 2023 May 31

 type: Process

-status: Discussion
+status: accepted

 Abstract